Jeff Nokes, Associate Professor

 - Nokes, J. (2017).
-Historical Reading and Writing in Secondary School Classrooms: International Handbook of Research on Historical Culture and Education.
-New York, New York: Palgrave MacMillan.
+Historical Reading and Writing in Secondary School Classrooms.
+International Handbook of Research on Historical Culture and Education, 553-571.

 - Nokes, J. (2012).
 Building Students' Historical Literacies: Learning to Read and Reason with Historical Texts and Evidence.
-In (pp. 240).
 New York, New York: Routledge.

 - Draper, R., Jensen, A., Broomhead, G., Nokes, J., Siebert, D., Grierson, S., Shumway, S. (2011).
 Seeking Renewal, Finding Community: Participatory Action Research in Teacher Education: Literacy Study Group, Brigham Young University.
 In Teacher Development (pp. 1-18).
 San Diego: Taylor and Francis.